 7. Ease of Use

-When I updated this ratings table for the DL4, I gave it a lower score for the Cost/Value category, since it has actually gone up in price since I bought it.
-When I bought the unit, I paid around $210.
-Since then, it has jumped up in price to around $300.
+When I updated this ratings table for the DL4, I gave it a higher score for the Cost/Value category, since it has actually gone down in price in recent months, dropping from $300 retail to around $250 in most markets.

 We're also giving a slightly lower grade in Bypass Handling and Processing, since it doesn't have true bypass and there are no analog circuits.
 However, this number hasn't changed since our original review was published.

-Even with the aforementioned weaknesses, the pedal's score in tone quality and versatility are enough to get it into the 90-plus "Editor's Choice" category.
+Even with some small weaknesses, the pedal's score in tone quality and versatility are enough to get it into the 90-plus "Editor's Choice" category.

 Line 6 DL4 Review & Comparison Table